 The historical significance of the Palmer Raids lies in how Palmer’s failed prediction of a communist uprising led to a gross violation of civil liberties in America.
 The raids led to a renewed effort to protect constitutional rights and helped lead to the end the 1920’s Red Scare and A. Mitchell Palmer’s political career.

 While Americans were certainly still anti-radical, they were not willing to accept the subsequent violations of their civil liberties.
 Palmer’s attempt at winning the 1920 Democratic presidential nominee was predictably unsuccessful.

-Though J. Edgar Hoover was largely responsible for the poor planning of the January 1920 raids that led to the violations of civil liberties, his career was unaffected.
+Though J. Edgar Hoover was largely responsible for the poor planning of the January 1920 raids that led to the violations of civil liberties, the event did not affect his career.
 In fact, the opposite occurred.

-Hoover was catapulted to further leadership roles and would eventually be named Director of the FBI in 1924.
+Hoover ascended to further leadership roles and President Calvin Coolidge later named him Director of the FBI in 1924.
 It was a position he would not relinquish until 1972.